Not Accepting Guests

 We only live once

 (I still need to learn how to do some of the above)

 By giving people a home on the road and by making them feel at home, by trying to give hosts the best of me, by sharing ideas and experiences, by helping out with anything, ...

 I did quite some couchsurfing which did not pass through the website before signing up, staying over at friends' places or at their friends' in the places I traveled to, and also hosting friends, friends of friends and an occasional stranger at home or in Turin while I was living there.
-Then I did some official couchsurfing in the US in April 2010, and I hosted a lot of people in New Haven I did all of my hosting so far (with one notable exception in Hawai'i and plenty again in Vienna.
+Then I did some official couchsurfing in the US in April 2010, and I hosted a lot of people in New Haven, on e person in Hawai'i and plenty again in Vienna.